tinyprinter/tinyprinter.club/content/_index.md

 A: I mean, eBay, if you're lucky.
 I've been looking for a while now, and it seems like noone wants to sell theirs.

 **Q: What if I have a real Little Printer and I want it to connect to the new network?**
 A: [This document](https://docs.google.com/document/d/1JT1f2ClVdAnjrnby92V9ONBnN05EFQGYpLG5ijl5KRI/edit) should have all the information you need.
 You'll have to flash your BERG Cloud Bridge.
-Unfortuately, it has a hardware bug: there is about a 1-in-100 chance you will brick it when you flash it.
+Unfortunately, it has a hardware bug: there is about a 1-in-100 chance you will brick it when you flash it.
 Not much can be done about that.

 # What we need help with

 * Reviewing PRs for `sirius`, merging headless chrome
-* Porting `python-paperang` to Typescript and/or improving communcation between that and `sirius-client`
+* Porting `python-paperang` to Typescript and/or improving communication between that and `sirius-client`
 * Building lots of cool services
 * Checking out Paperang clones, see if they work with the library or not
 * Building an Android version of the [app](https://itunes.apple.com/us/app/little-printers/id1393105914?ls=1&mt=8) ([source code](https://github.com/nordprojects/littleprinters-ios-app))
+* ...and so much more

 # History / timeline